So entfernst du hartnäckige Flecken - washo.ch

 3. From the outside in

 If you treat a stain before washing, you should work from the edge inwards.
-This will prevent the stain from enlarging unintentionally.
+This will prevent the stain from unintentionally increasing in size.

 4. Soak with Washo

 Even old stains are difficult to wash out of the fabric.
-In this case, leave the garment to soak in water overnight after you have pre-treated it with gall soap.
+In this case, leave the garment to soak in water overnight after pretreating it with gall soap.
 To increase the effect, you can tear up half or a whole Washo and let it dissolve in the water, depending on the amount of water.

 5. Miracle cure gall soap

-Gall soap helps quickly and easily against stains.
+Bile soap helps to remove stains quickly and easily.
 The natural product consists of bovine bile and curd soap, which enables environmentally friendly washing.
-Moisten the fabric, rub gently over the stain with the soap, leave to work for a while and rinse.
-You can find them in drugstores, but also in retail stores - make sure that the soap does not contain palm oil.
+Moisten the fabric, gently rub the soap over the stain, leave to work for a while and rinse.
+You can find them in drugstores and retail outlets - make sure that the soap does not contain palm oil.
 If you want to avoid animal ingredients, you can use a vegetable curd soap as an alternative.

-6. Finger away from bleach and universal stain removers
+6. Finger away from bleaching agents and universal stain removers

 Chemical bleach destroys deposits in the fabric, but is harmful to nature.
-Bleach in detergents (as well as in other cleaning products) can heavily pollute waste water due to halogen compounds that are difficult to break down.
+Due to poorly degradable halogen compounds, bleach in detergents (as well as in other cleaning products) can heavily pollute wastewater.

 Universal stain removers are also not a good choice.
 According to Stiftung Warentest, they usually work no better than a heavy-duty detergent.